ayoubkandah/todo/README.md

 # To Do List
-make limit post in every page and make next and prev page
+creating auth not from the starter code

-make setting for number of item per page ,
+make a login form with authorization functions

-make setting for show/hidden complete item
+make a signup form

-convert using props to useContext in the list
+make a capabelities for the user who logged

-remove all function in todo-connected and make everything in hooks and use Context
+make a logout function

-In Phase 3, we’d like to extend the functionality of the application by potentially allowing users to set a few configuration options to change how the application behaves.
-The user stories from Phases 1 and 2 remain unchanged.
+ we’d like to extend the functionality of the application by requiring users be logged in to view items and also restrict access based on user type.
+The user stories from Phases 1, 2 and 3 remain unchanged.
 For this phase, we are now adding the following new user stories.

 # [netlify](https://ak94-lab33.netlify.app/)